A IS FOR AGRICULTURE, AMISH, & ARCHAEOLOGY

 The first inhabitants of West Virginia were NATIVE AMERICANS - Paleo-Indians.
 A succession of prehistoric cultures followed.
 Three of the original tribes were were the Cherokee, the Shawnee, and the Tutelo & Saponi.
 Most Native Americans were moved to Indian reservations in Oklahoma and Kansas in the 1800s.

 Nearly 2 million PEOPLE live in West Virginia and residents are called Virginians.
-Many important important people have come from West Virginia including Booker T. Washington, educator, author, and orator; Stonewall Jackson, confederate general; Chuck Yeager, record-setting test pilot; Jon McBride, astronaut; Anna Jarvisn founder of Mother's Day in the U.S.; and , writer.
+Many important important people have come from West Virginia including Booker T. Washington, educator, author, and orator; Stonewall Jackson, confederate general; Chuck Yeager, record-setting test pilot; Jon McBride, astronaut; Anna Jarvis founder of Mother's Day in the U.S.; and Pearl S. Buck, writer.

 Take a QUIZ about West Virginia

-West Virginia has 87 species of AMPHIBIANS and reptiles.
-There are 34 salamander species, 14 frog and toad species, 13 turtle species, 6 lizard species, and 20 species of snakes.
+West Virginia has 87 species of AMPHIBIANS and reptiles including salamanders, frogs and toads, turtles, lizards, and snakes.
 Venomous snakes include the Northern Copperhead and the Timber rattlesnake.
 Two species of salamanders are endemic to West Virginia: the Cheat Mountain salamander (a threatened species), and the West Virginia Spring Salamander.
 The State Reptile is the Timber Rattlesnake.
 The West Virginia State Wildlife Centerdisplays the wildlife in the state including both native and introduced species.
 The state has many Wildlife Management areas.
 The state is part of the Partners in Amphibian and Reptile Conservation Program.

 West Virginia has many RIVERS and creeks.
 Rivers includes streams formally designated as rivers.
 There are also smaller streams.
 Exclusive of major tributaries, there are about 46 named rivers in West Virginia.
 The rivers have traditionally provided transportation through the rough terrain of the Mountain State, first by Native Americans and later by European settlers.
 Today, the larger rivers transport large volumes of commercial goods, while the smaller ones provide recreational opportunities such as canoeing, fishing, swimming, and white-water rafting.
 The New River is one of the oldest rivers in the World and the oldest in North America.
 The river flows south to north, opposite from most rivers because it was formed before the mountains.
 The Elk River is the longest river which flows entirely within the boundaries of the state.